Department of the Capital Territory

 The Department of the Capital Territory was an Australian government department that existed between December 1972 and March 1983.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.

-According to the Administrative Arrangements Order (AAO) made on 20 December 1972, the Department dealt with:
+According to the Administrative Arrangements Order made on 20 December 1972, the Department dealt with: